Global sensitivity analysis of asymmetric energy harvesters

 \subsection{Asymmetric bistable energy harvester with nonlinear electromechanical coupling}

-Finally, the energy harvesting system considering asymmetry, bias angle, and nonlinear coupling is evaluated.
-It adopted the asymmetry and the bias angle terms as previously done and the nonlinear coupling equal to 1.0.
-Figure~\ref{fig:Sobol_asymmetric_bias_Npzt} illustrates the Sobol indices.
-The predominant effect from the bias angle, frequency and amplitude of excitation, and piezoelectric coupling in the electrical domain are observed.
-The nonlinearity coupling effects, for this scenario, do not demonstrate first or second-order influences.
-Uncertainties about the asymmetry, damping, and mechanical coupling terms do not affect the power harvested, so they might be deterministic terms.
-As well as in the previous cases, in a low excitation amplitude region, the system is sensitive to parameters that change its behavior, driven by the excitation frequency, amplitude, and bias angle.
-For the high-excitation, the piezoelectric coupling linear-order effect is significant.
-Besides, the excitation frequency is the greatest parameter influence, smoothly overcoming the piezoelectric coupling influence.
-It occurs because of the nonlinear coupling term presence, which demands more external energy to achieve high orbits, as already discussed.
+Finally, the proposed energy harvesting system considering asymmetry, bias angle, and nonlinear coupling is investigated.
+The range values of asymmetric coefficient and the bias angle are adopted as previously done.
+The nominal value of the nonlinear coupling is set equal to 1.0.
+Figure~\ref{fig:Sobol_asymmetric_bias_Npzt} displays the Sobol indices.
+The predominant effect from the bias angle, frequency and amplitude of excitation, and piezoelectric coupling in the electrical equation are observed.
+The effect of the nonlinear coupling does not demonstrate first or second-order influences for this scenario.
+Variability from the asymmetry coefficient, damping, and mechanical coupling terms do not affect the harvested power, so they might be deterministic terms.
+As well as in the previous cases, for low excitation amplitude, the system is sensitive to parameters that change its behavior, driven by the excitation frequency, amplitude, and bias angle.
+For the cases of the high amplitude of excitation, the first-order effect of the piezoelectric coupling is significant.
+Besides, the excitation frequency becomes the parameter with the greatest influence, progressively overcoming the influence of the piezoelectric coupling.
+This behavior occurs because of the nonlinear piezoelectric coupling, which demands more external energy for the system to achieve higher orbits, as already discussed.
 Thus, the frequency variations become very important in changing energy orbits, confirmed by the increase in its Sobol index.

-Therefore, this complete nonlinear system is still sensitive to parameters that modify the system’s orbit.
-The analysis is complex since the piezoelectric nonlinearity presence can quantitatively change the other parameters’ sensitivity.
+Therefore, this complete nonlinear system is still sensitive to parameters that modify the system's orbit.
+The analysis is complex since the piezoelectric nonlinearity can quantitatively change the other parameters' sensitivity.
 However, its uncertain effects are only significant for high amounts.